Stacey-dev/kottans-frontend/README.md

 -----
 ### JS Basics

 :star2: Course **Intro to JS** completed.
 It has tons of new information.
 This course helped me to broad my basic knowledge.
-And below there are some things not to forget :arrow_down:
+And below there are some things not to forget: :arrow_down:

 *The scope* is defined as a specific portion of the code.
 There are three types of scope in Javascript: